What is Keratoconus

 Fortunately, we have numerous, effective treatment options for patients with keratoconus.
 Here are the most common and effective contact lens treatment options.

-Scleral Lenses – The Treatment of Choice
+Scleral Contacts – The Treatment of Choice

 The SynergEyes contact lenses bring together the visual acuity of a gas permeable lens and the comfort of a soft lens.
 They use a small gas permeable lens surrounded by a soft lens skirt.
 Synergeyes lenses can actually be used for any contact lens patient.
 We have found Synergeyes lenses to be especially helpful not only for patients with keratoconus but also irregular astigmatism.
 Synergeyes lenses are best reserved for patients with early keratoconus.
 The biggest disadvantage to Synergeyes lenses is their cost, lack of durability, and limited customization.
+Most patients with keratoconus tell us the comfort and vision from their scleral contacts is superior to what the experienced with the Synergeyes lenses.

 Traditional Keratoconic Gas Permeable Lenses